TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          The principle of this function is to create a black/white image file in twice or more times the size of the actual image file and then print the text onto this in a scaled dimension.
-Afterwards ImageMagick (IM) scales down the mask and masks the font color down on the original image file through the temporary mask.
+Afterwards GraphicsMagick/ImageMagick scales down the mask and masks the font color down on the original image file through the temporary mask.

          The fact that the font is actually rendered in the double size and scaled down adds a more homogenous shape to the letters.
 Some fonts